How Much Does a Dental Filling Cost?

 There is no one answer to what your filling or fillings will cost because it depends on the individual damage you have to your tooth.
 These are the different things to consider for the price of a filling:

-- The dentist doing the procedure.
-Dentist's pricing may vary from one dentist to another.
+- The prices of the dentist doing the procedure may vary from other dentists.

 - The material of the filling